oneacik/mindoo/public/Projects/Design Thinking in Kolonia Artystow.md

 | 5.1  | Owner Summary                                   |     | Owner should say few words on the next steps of the plans                                                                               |
 | 5.2  | Quick Retrospective                             |     | Everyone should say what they thought about the workshop and what could be improved                                                     |
 | 5.3  | Afterparty                                      |     | and chill                                                                                                                               |

-Ad 1.1
-It is very important to do this part right.
-You need to be exhaustive and to find as many important details as possible.
-It will be a base to forming problems and knowing what to empathise about.

-Ad 1.4
-People may not have visited Kolonia before this meeting.
-**Ask:** What are things that you are looking for in art cafes.
-**Then you may follow:** what needs is Kolonia fulfilling for you and what is it lacking for you

-Each person should be ask by a group and it should take 10-15 minutes per person.
-Treat it as an interview, you want to understand better others and finally yourself.
-One person should be designated to write highlights of other thoughts on sticky notes.

-Ad 2.2
-Fishbone analysis is just asking "why" enough times for the problem.
-There may be many answers for one "why" therefore it starts to form tree or fishbone structure.
-It is important to get as deep as possible to find the real cause for a main problem.
-You often may find yourself exploring psychological and sociological problems when going deep into analysis.